Khaled-Mahmmoud/MyCompetitiveProgramming/Probability.md

 where X contains all possible outcomes and A is a subset of outcomes.
 For example, when drawing a dice, the outcomes are X = {1,2,3,4,5,6}.
 Now, for example, the event ”the result is even” corresponds to the set A = {2,4,6}.
-Each outcome x is assigned a probability p(x).
-Furthermore, the probability P(A) of an event that corresponds to a set A can be calculated as a sum of probabilities of outcomes using the formula P(A) = sum(x∈A) p(x).
+Each outcome x is assigned a probability p(x). the probability P(A) of an event that corresponds to a set A can be calculated as a sum of probabilities of outcomes using the formula P(A) = sum(x∈A) p(x).
 For example, when throwing a dice, p(x) = 1/6 for each outcome x, so the probability of the event ”the result is even” is p(2)+ p(4)+ p(6) = 1/2.